-DRUG CLASS AND MECHANISM: Meloxicam is in a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) and are used to treat pain and/or inflammation.
-Prostaglandins are chemicals that contribute to inflammation within joints, and it is the inflammation that leads to the common symptoms of pain, tenderness and swelling associated with arthritis.
+DRUG CLASS AND MECHANISM: Meloxicam is in a class of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs) that are used to treat pain and/or inflammation.
+Prostaglandins are chemicals that contribute to inflammation especially within joints, and it is the inflammation that leads to the common symptoms of pain, tenderness and swelling associated with arthritis.
 Meloxicam blocks the enzymes that make prostaglandins (cyclooxygenase 1 and 2) and reduces the levels of prostaglandins.
 As a result, inflammation and its accompanying symptoms are reduced.
 Meloxicam was approved for use in April 2000.

-GENERIC AVAILABLE: yes
+GENERIC AVAILABLE: Yes

-STORAGE: Meloxicam should be stored in a dry place at room temperature, 15-30°C (59-86°F).
+STORAGE: Meloxicam should be stored in a dry place at room temperature, 15 C to 30 C (59 F to 86 F).

 Persons who have more than 3 alcoholic beverages per day may be at increased risk of developing stomach ulcers when taking meloxicam or other NSAIDs.

 Meloxicam oral suspension contains sorbitol.
 Combining sodium polystyrene sulfonate (Kayexalate) with sorbitol may cause fatal intestinal necrosis.
 Therefore, meloxicam oral solution should not be combined with Kayexalate.